griffw00/java-fitness-app/README.md

 - As a user, I want to be able to add any exercise to any given day of the week
 - As a user, I want to be able to view all my exercises for any given day of the week
 - As a user, I want to be able to modify the intensity of my exercises for any given day of the week
+- As a user, I want to be able to indicate the exercises I have completed
 - As a user, I want to be able to swap the exercises between two days

-NOTE: I am no longer implementing the function to mark an exercise as completed, instead I am allowing the user to swap exercises between two days.
+NOTE: I added one additional user story where the user can swap exercises between two days

 An example of text with **bold** and *italic* fonts.